- Is the Florida Highway Patrol currently hiring?

 - What if I am over the FHP weight standards?

-Upon arrival to the PAT testing you will be weighed by FHP staff.
-If you are 20 pounds over your allowed weight you will not be allowed to continue testing.
+Upon arrival at your scheduled Physical Abilities Testing (PAT), your height and weight will be verified by FHP staff.
+If you are over the allowed weight and/or if your weight is not proportionate to your height, you will not be allowed to continue beyond the PAT Testing process and your file will be placed inactive.
 Our physician makes the final decision regarding an applicant’s physical abilities to perform the minimum functions of a State Trooper.
-However you need to be prepared to meet the high physical standards the training academy demands!
-Generally speaking, if you are more than 20 pounds over your maximum recommended weight, our doctors will disqualify you.
-All candidates are expected to be working toward getting into optimum shape for the academy during the application process.
+However, you need to be prepared to meet the high physical standards the training academy demands!
+All candidates are expected to be working toward getting into optimum shape for the academy and/or maintaining optimum shape during the application process.

 - Where do I find the position number for the employment application?

 Please leave the line blank.
-Position numbers are assigned at the FHP Training Academy.
+Position numbers are assigned by the FHP Training Academy.
 Please fill in the lines designated Agency: with “FLORIDA HIGHWAY PATROL” and Title: with “STATE TROOPER”

 - What if I do not have my past employer's information?

 Please research and locate the information.
-In the age of the internet, there are many resources available to help you obtain the required information!
+In today’s technological world, there are many resources available to help you obtain the required information.
 The address, telephone numbers and the supervisor’s names are very important.
-The application is returned when information is omitted.
-If you cannot remember all of your employers, the Social Security Administration and the Internal Revenue Service may have that information available.
+The application is placed inactive or disqualified when information is omitted.
+If you cannot remember all of your previous employers, the Social Security Administration and the Internal Revenue Service may have that information available.

 - What if I have an arrest record?